Loiyyacoub/Who-s-turn/README.md

 # Who-s-turn
-Rock paper scissor to see who's turn to do something
+Rock paper scissor game to see who's turn to do something